VolkovLabs/volkovlabs.io/blog/2023-01-08-image-panel-3.4.0/index.md

 ---
 authors: [mikhail]
 slug: image-panel-3.4.0-20230108
-tags: [Base64, Image, Panel]
+tags: [Base64, Release]
 keywords: [Base64, Panel, PDF, Images, Video, Audio]
 ---

 # Base64 Image/Video/Audio/PDF Panel 3.4.0

 We released a new version of Base64 Image/Video/Audio/PDF Panel 3.4.0.
-In this version, we
+In this maintenance version

-- updated to the latest Grafana toolkit 9.3.2
+- Updated to the latest Grafana toolkit 9.3.2.
-- updated README and [documentation](/plugins/volkovlabs-image-panel) to explain how to use the panel with data sources and supported formats
+- Updated README and [documentation](/plugins/volkovlabs-image-panel) to explain how to use the panel with data sources and supported formats.
 - "New Year" edition.

 <!--truncate-->